 Butter is one of the best high-fat, low-carb foods to include in your diet.
 We advise that you choose butter with 80% fat and that’s grass-fed.
 Grass-fed butter contains more omega-3 fatty acids that reduce inflammation and help prevent heart disease (2).

 You can use grass-fed butter in many ways!
 Cook your meat and eggs in it or add it to your morning coffee.
 Butter is also used as a marinade in some keto recipes to add richness to meat.

 Olive oil is full of monounsaturated fats.
 It’s a popular oil in many keto kitchens which is why you should not miss it.
 1 tablespoon contains 14 grams of fat.

 Avocados are known to help lower your risk of obesity and diabetes.
-We include avocados on this list of high fat foods for keto diet for a good reason.
+We include avocados on this list of high-fat foods for the keto diet for a good reason.
 They’re incredibly nutritious!
 1 cup of avocado cubes provides 22g fat, 10g dietary fiber, and vitamins A and C, plus calcium and iron.

 4. Fatty fish

 If you’re doing the pescatarian type of keto diet, then you must include fish on your keto shopping list.
 Examples of the best fatty fishes are salmon, sardines, anchovies, and mackerel.
 Fatty fishes won’t only provide you with omega-3s, but they’re also packed with high-quality protein and iodine.

 Try this quick and easy keto meal: Spread salt, pepper, basil, and olive oil on salmon fillets.
 Bake the fillets for 25 minutes.
 Serve with cauliflower rice.

 Eggs are affordable and versatile, you can eat them in various ways.
 Scramble, boil, microwave, or poach them.
 Keto-friendly baked goods like cookies, waffles, and cupcakes also use eggs.